thorsten/phpMyFAQ/documentation/documentation.md

 You can enter the public area of your FAQ by entering

 `http://www.example.com/faq/index.php`

 into your browser's address field.
 Your FAQ will be empty and presented in the the standard layout.

 To configure phpMyFAQ point your browser to

 `http://www.example.com/faq/admin/index.php`

 Use the username **admin** and your selected password for your first login into the admin section.

 Some variables that doesn't change regularly, they can be edited in the file *config/constants.php*.
 You can change the

 * the time zone of your server (default: "Europe/Berlin")
 * the timeout in the admin section (default: 30 minutes)
 * the timeout warning pop-up in the admin section (default: 5 minutes)
 * the solution id start value (default: 1000)
 * the incremental value of the solution id (default: 1)
 * the number of records in the Top10 (default: 10)
 * the number of latest records (default: 5)
 * the number of open questions in the RSS feed (default: 50)
 * flag with which Latest and Top Ten RSS feeds will be forced to use the current PMF SEO URL schema (default: true)
 * flag with which Google site map will be forced to use the current PMF SEO URL schema (default: true)
 * the number with which the Tags Cloud list is limited to (default: 50)
-*   the number with which the Auto-complete list is limited to (default: 20)
+* the number with which the autocomplete list is limited to (default: 20)

 [back to top][64]